8 Import Data

 Data Translation (DCF, HPF)

 Binary 2D Array (IMG, B2D)Binary 2D Array, Import

-| File: Import:
+| Data: Import from File:

 || > Importing Third Party Files

 |Note: Some of these 3rd party file formats are hidden by default.
 To add, choose Data: Import From File: Add/Remove File Types....
 This opens the Import Menu Customization dialog box where you can choose which file types to show in the Import From File menu.
 To insert a separator after a menu command, right-click on the command in the right-hand panel and choose Add Separator.
 To remove a separator, double-click on it in the right-hand panel.